cdcepi/WNV-forecast-data-2022/data-forecasts/README.md

 No additional columns are allowed.

 Each row in the file is either a point or quantile forecast for a location on a particular date for a particular target.
+See the [template](./wnv_forecasting_template.csv) for an example.

 ### `forecast_date`